-The 2024 budget request for travel is estimated to be \$22.9 million, or a 3.7 percent increase compared to the 2023 level.
+The 2024 budget request for travel is estimated to be \$22.9 million, or a 0.8 percent decrease compared to the 2023 level.
 This budget level reflects an expectation for modest travel-related cost inflation offset by a reduction to the 2024 travel budget for the national training conference planned for 2023.